-a.
+- a.
 24-inch band (preventative): apply 40 ounces of foam into each wall void to be treated.
 This relates to 300 ounces of foam product per 10 linear feet of void area.
-Apply 60 ounces of foam to each void area if one side of the wall void has cellulosic sheathing such as OSB or plywood.

-b.
-Entire void (preventative and remedial): Foam at the rate of 40 ounces of foam with a 2:1 Bora-Care solution in a 20:1 ratio or higher foam.
+Apply 60 ounces of foam to each void area if one side of the wall void has cellulosic sheathing such as OSB or plywood. - b.
+Entire void (preventative and remedial), e.g., into basement exterior wall areas: Foam at the rate of 40 ounces of foam with a 2:1 Bora-Care solution in a 20:1 ratio or higher foam.
 Direct foam down from the top of the void and up from the bottom of the void to cover the surface areas of the wall studs, sills and concrete wall foundations.